MadBoulder/BetaLibrary/README.md

 ## About

 This project complements [MadBoulder](https://www.youtube.com/channel/UCX9ok0rHnvnENLSK7jdnXxA)'s beta video library and makes it easier to navigate through the available information.
 It is **NOT** a topo guide of bouldering areas and has no intention of becoming so.
-It is intended to be used along the bouldering guides of each area and its main goal is to simplify and ease the process of finding beta.
+It is intended to be used along the bouldering guides of each area and its main goal is to simplify and ease the process of finding beta for specific problems.

 ## Usage